isomerpages/govtech-stp/_travel-and-health-control-measures/04b-sdf.md

 ### SHN-Dedicated Facilities (SDF)

-Travellers arriving from higher-risk countries/regions will be required to serve their Stay Home Notice at an SHN Dedicated Facility (SDF).
-The standard costs are provided in the tables below.
+Travellers arriving from higher-risk countries/regions will be required to serve their Stay Home Notice (SHN) at an SHN Dedicated Facility (SDF) assigned to them by the Singaprore Government.
+The standard costs for SDF stays are provided in the tables below.
 These exclude the costs of PCR tests and laundry.

 <b>Cost of SDF Stay (14 Days)</b>